 “There is only one way to survive and thrive when faced with circumstances out of our control and for which we are unprepared: adapt.” – Charles F. Glassman

-During the recent dual pandemics (Coronavirus and systemic racism), we’ve likely all experienced bumps in the road.
-Our routines are thrown off, athletic competitions are canceled, it's difficult to make decisions, and we're generally feeling depleted.
+During 2020's dual pandemics (Coronavirus and systemic racism), most of us have experienced bumps in the road.
+Our routines are thrown off, athletic competitions are postponed, canceled, or look different, it's difficult to make decisions, and we're generally feeling depleted.
 When you find yourself having a rough moment, AAA can help: that is, engaging in Awareness, Acceptance, and Action.

 Take a moment to acknowledge your current experience.
 What is happening?
 How are you feeling?
 Try to name the emotion(s), being as specific as possible.
 Common emotions you may be feeling right now include both what are typically considered negative (e.g., anxiety, fear, sadness, grief, anger, loneliness, frustration) and positive (e.g., relief, happiness, satisfaction, amusement, gratitude, hope, joy) emotions.
 At times, it may even feel like you’re experiencing both.
 Yes, that’s possible!